pplvieira/deep-sleep-pytorch-forked/Progress.md

 2. (optional) Copy the contents of src.configs.data_base.json to another file data_<COHORT_NAME>.json in the same directory.
 3. (optional) Insert the name of your test data COHORT_NAME in line 3 of the file, and change the edf and stage paths to point to the location of your EDFs and hypnograms (this can be the same directory).
 4. (optional) Change the output directory to a custom location
-5. Change the ``COHORT>sleepTrial1>"edf"`` line in ```src/configs/signal_labels/<sleepTrial1>.json``` to &lt;*DATAFOLDER*&gt;.
+5. Change the ``COHORT<sleepTrial1>"edf"`` line in ```src/configs/signal_labels/<sleepTrial1>.json``` to &lt;*DATAFOLDER*&gt;.
 6. In command line, change directory to this folder (deep-sleep-torch).
 7. (Optional) The electrode mapping can be changed with by running ``` python3 src/utils/channel_label_identifier.py "<DATAFOLDER>" src/configs/signal_labels/<sleepTrial1>.json C3 C4 A1 A2 EOGL EOGR LChin RChin EMG```.
 When prompted, select the following electrode mapping: C1:C1 | C2:C2 | A1:P3 | A2:P4 | EOGL:FP1??? | EOGR:FP2??? | LChin: (enter) | RChin: (enter) | EMG: (enter) (0,1,15,16,9,10, , , ).
 Otherwise skip this step.
 8. Run `python3 -m src.data.generate_cohort_files_no_hypnogram -c data_sleepTrial1.json` to preprocess the edf and hypnogram files, generate pkl and h5 files.
-9. Edit `config.yaml` appropriately
+9. Edit `config.yaml` appropriately for the new cohort (or create a new config file).
 10. Run `python3 predict_no_hypnogram.py -c config.yaml -r trained_models/best_weights.pth ` to generate the predictions for every timestamp, in a `&lt;UserID&gt;.pkl` file in `\experiments\my_experiment1\predictions-best_weights` and overviews .csv.

 11. (Optional) Run `python3 analysis_pedro\display_hypnogram.py <PREDICTION.pkl filepath>` to display the predicted sleep staging (predicted hypnogram) and probabilities for each timestamp.
 With `--eval-window 30` (size of moving window) and `--begining-index 0` (instant where sleep actually begins) as costumizable arguments.
-12. Run `python3 -m analysis_pedro.predictions_to_txt.py --eval-window 30` to apply the moving eval-window on the predictions made before, and write a txt file with the sleep stage predicted for each epoch.
-These files appear in `\experiments\my_experiment1\predictions-best_weights\predictions_txts`
+12. Run `python3 -m analysis_pedro.predictions_to_txt --eval-window 30` to apply the moving eval-window on the predictions made before, and write a txt file with the sleep stage predicted for each epoch.
+These files appear in `\experiments\my_experiment1\predictions-best_weights\predictions_txts`.
+    - Full: `python3 -m analysis_pedro.predictions_to_txt --eval-window 30 --config configEDFdatabase.yaml --prediction-dir "experiments/my_experiment2/predictions-best_weights" --output-dir "experiments/my_experiment2/predictions-best_weights/predictions_txts"`
 13. (Optional) Place any number of files in the same format as `predictions.txt`, from multiple predictors/different pipelines, but FOR THE SAME SLEEP EDF DATA (can have different sizes because of different window sizes).
-This performs multi-rater comparisons for the same sleep data.
+Run `python3 analysis_pedro\hypnogram_comparison.py --folder "experiments\my_experiment2\predictions-best_weights\predictions_txts"` This performs multi-rater comparisons for the same sleep data.

+BATCH FILES
+DIAGRAM OF THE PIPELINE

 ---